zzlhr/hackintosh-z270i-7700k-960EVO/README.md

 6. Download [MultiBeast - Sierra 9.1.0](https://www.tonymacx86.com/resources/multibeast-sierra-9-1-0.334/download?version=155)
 7. Make sure that Multibeast is on the main drive

- Clover will install a [config.plist](https://raw.githubusercontent.com/fttx/hackintosh-z270i-7700k-960EVO/master/config/config.clover.no.nvme.patch.plist) identical to the one of the step 1.1 except for the IONVMeFamily part and other parts for the new drivers
+ Multibeast will install a new [config.plist](https://raw.githubusercontent.com/fttx/hackintosh-z270i-7700k-960EVO/master/config/config.clover.no.nvme.patch.plist) identical to the one of the step 1.1 except for the IONVMeFamily part and other parts for the new drivers in the main drive (/Volumes/macOS/EFI/EFI/CLOVER/)

 8. Select the following options:
 ![multibeast settings](https://raw.githubusercontent.com/fttx/hackintosh-z270i-7700k-960EVO/master/img/multibeast.png "Multibeast settings")